-2826.
-Bidding Requirements
+§ 2814.31.
+Bidding Requirements.

-- (a) Applicants must follow applicable state laws and regulations in procuring consultant and contractor services and must ensure that those services are obtained from qualified independent consultants and contractors. - (b) Except as provided in subdivision (c), for cleanup grants, applicants must obtain at least three written, competitive, responsive proposals or bids with detailed cost estimates that include unit prices and quantities for response actions contracted for on or after the effective date of this article, and to be performed by licensed contractors within the meaning of Business and Professions Code, division 3, chapter 9 (commencing with section 7000).
-Except as provided in subdivision (c), applicants must obtain at least three written proposals with detailed cost estimates that include unit prices and quantities for response actions contracted for on or after the effective date of this article, and to be performed by professional geologists within the meaning of Business and Professions Code, division 3, chapter 12.5 (commencing with section 7800) or by professional engineers within the meaning of Business and Professions

-Code, division 3, chapter 7 (commencing with section 6700).
-The requisite bids or proposals must conform to the workplans and corrective action plans prepared pursuant to California Code of Regulations, title 23, division 3, chapter 16, article 11.

-- (c) Applicants shall comply with the bidding process established in section 25299.65 of the Health and Safety Code for response actions performed pursuant to article 6.5 of chapter 6.75 of the Health and Safety Code. - (d) Local governmental entities shall comply with applicable public contract requirements including the requirements of Public Contract Code, division 2, part 3 (commencing with section 20100). - (e) Applicants are not required to submit proposals or bids when they initially file an application, but the Board will not normally enter into a grant agreement with applicants for any work for which multiple proposals or bids are required until the proposals or bids are submitted to the Board.
+- (a) Applicants must follow applicable state laws and regulations in procuring consultant and contractor services and must ensure that those services are obtained from qualified independent consultants and contractors. - (b) Applicants shall comply with the bidding process established in section 25299.65 of the Health and Safety Code for response actions performed pursuant to article 6.5 of chapter 6.75 of the Health and Safety Code. - (c) Except as required in subdivision (b), for cleanup grants, applicants must obtain at least three written, competitive, responsive proposals or bids with detailed cost estimates that include unit prices and quantities for response actions contracted for on or after the effective date of this article, and to be performed by licensed contractors within the meaning of Business and Professions Code, division 3, chapter 9 (commencing with section 7000).
+Except as provided in subdivision (b), for cleanup grants, applicants must obtain at least three written proposals with detailed cost estimates that include unit prices and quantities for response actions contracted for on or after the effective date of this article, and to be performed by professional geologists within the meaning of Business and Professions Code, division 3, chapter 12.5 (commencing with section 7800) or by professional engineers within the meaning of Business and Professions Code, division 3, chapter 7 (commencing with section 6700).
+The requisite bids or proposals must conform to the workplans and corrective action plans prepared pursuant to California Code of Regulations, title 23, division 3, chapter 16, article 11. - (d) Local governmental entities shall comply with applicable public contract requirements including the requirements of Public Contract Code, division 2, part 3 (commencing with section 20100). - (c) Applicants are not required to submit proposals or bids when they initially file an application, but the Board will not normally enter into a grant agreement with applicants for any work for which multiple proposals or bids are required until the proposals or bids are submitted to the Board.
 The Board may waive the three-bid or -proposal requirement if the Board finds that the requirement is unnecessary, unreasonable, or impossible to comply with under the circumstances pertaining to a particular application.

-Authority: Section 25299.77, Health and Safety Code Reference: Section 25299.50.2, Health and Safety Code
+Authority: Section 25299.77, Health and Safety Code.
+Reference: Section 25299.50.2, Health and Safety Code.

-2827.
-Effect of Placement on Priority List; Management of Priority List and Payments
+§ 2814.32.
+Effect of Placement on Priority List; Management of Priority List and Payments.

 - (a) Placement of an application on the priority list does not constitute a commitment to pay eligible costs claimed.
 That commitment occurs only when the Board and the applicant enter into a grant agreement. - (b) Applications on the priority list generally will be processed and paid according to the ranking of the application on the priority list.
-However, to assure equitable, effective, and timely use and expenditure of available funds from the OSCA, the Board reserves the right at any time to: - (1) Modify the order of processing, payment and approval of applications; or - (2) Modify the ranking of applications in accordance subdivision (b) of section 2822;
+However, to assure equitable, effective, and timely use and expenditure of available funds from the OSCA, the Board reserves the right at any time to: - (1) Modify the order of processing, payment and approval of applications; or - (2) Modify the ranking of applications in accordance with subdivision (b) of section 2814.27;

-Authority: Section 25299.77, Health and Safety Code Reference: Section 25299.50.2, Health and Safety Code
+Authority: Section 25299.77, Health and Safety Code.
+Reference: Section 25299.50.2, Health and Safety Code.

-2828.
-Removal from the Priority List and Resubmission of Applications
+§ 2814.33.
+Removal from the Priority List and Resubmission of Applications.